dgaydukov/cert-ocpjp11/files/BinaryMath.md

 # since power itself can be positive/negative we have simple rule based on 127 = power+127
 111.01 = 1.1101 * 2**2
 # step 3: set first bit as sign, 0 - in our case cause it's a positive number
-# step 4: normalize exponent => adjust exponent by adding 127 to id and convert to binary
+# step 4: normalize exponent => adjust exponent by adding 127 to it and convert to binary
 2 + 127 = 129 = 1000_0001
 # step 5: normalize mantissa => remove left bit cause it's 1 and add zeros to the length of 23
 1.1101 = 1101 000 0000 0000 0000 0000